AaronZang/ORIE4741/midterm_report.md

 ### Feature Selection & Engineering
 We would like to select those features that have close relationship with the price of real estate properties and hopefully can be independent with each other.
 There are several factors that we felt would have an impact on the price: location / neighborhood, building type (apartment / house / condo), year built, building class (one-bedroom / two-bedroom / studio), etc..
 Basing on the dataset we have on hand, we selected or generated the following features for our model:

-- Building Class At Time of Sale: The building classification follows the “NYC Building Classifications”, which is used to describe a property’s constructive use.
-For example, “A” signifies on-family homes, “O” signifies office building, “R” signifies condominiums.
-More specifically, the number on the second position adds more specific information about the property’s use or construction style, e.g. “O4” is a tower type office buliding.
 - Tax Class at Present: Every property in the city is assigned to one of four tax classes based on the use of the property.
 Total Units: Sum of residential units (number of residential units at the listed property) and commercial units (number of commercial units at the listed property).
 - Land Square Feet: The land area of the property listed in square feet.